This page refers to IXP Manager >= v5.0

 As of v4.5, all passwords are stored as bcrypt with a cost >=10.

-Prior to IXP Manager v4.9, we allowed administrative users to set a user's password.
-This has been removed as we believe it to be bad practice - only a user should know their own password.
+As of v4.9, administrative users are unable to set a user's password.
 User's can set (and reset) their passwords via their Profile page or using the password reset functionality.